AnyChart/docs.anychart.com/Basic_Charts_Types/Radar_Chart.md

 ## Chart

 AnyChart JavaScript charting library allows to display three types of series on Radar chart: Line, Area and Marker.
-You need to create chart using {api:anychart.charts.Radar}nychart.radar(){api} method to display Radar chart:
+You need to create chart using {api:anychart.charts.Radar}radar(){api} method to display Radar chart:

 ```
 // chart type